-Anyways, that one image from the menu screen suddenly sparked something that had been building up in my mind for years.
+Anyways, that one image from the menu screen suddenly sparked something that had been slowly building up in my mind for years.
 Beyond simply realizing that the films by the Coen brothers contained lots of tobacco, what I had actually envisioned during that singular glowing epiphany was an enormous structure — an entire agenda, if you will — for the Coen brothers’ careers all layed out like a big long illustrated scroll.
 In that one moment, I could clearly see everything… From their humble beginning at Big Tobacco Headquarters all the way up to this very moment of worldwide domination, I was suddenly and deeply comprehending a distinct possibility for the Coen brothers’ meteoric career.
 Essentially, a labyrinthine structure built out of celluloid, cigarettes, and deception was benevolently constructed in my otherwise feeble mind.

-As I mentioned earlier, it was like breaking a code that instantly made each Coen brothers’ film make sense.
+As I mentioned earlier, it was like breaking a code that instantly made each confusing Coen brothers’ film suddenly make sense.
 Like a key scene in a suspenseful movie, all of the puzzle pieces had suddenly fit neatly into place and formed a horrifying picture in my brain.